 You’re almost certainly doing blogging wrong because pretty much every coach is.

-Not only that but it’s costing you thousands of dollar a year in wasted time and lost client opportunities.
+Not only that but it’s costing you thousands of dollars a year in wasted time and lost client opportunities.

 Writing a blog post isn’t free.
 There is a value to your time over and above what your website is costing you.